Yaganti temple: Agastya Cave

 This is the cave where Agastya performed his penance for Shiva.
 One can enter the cave by climbing 120 steep steps.
-An idol to Devi is installed and may be worshipped here.
+A murti to Devi is installed and may be worshipped here.

 Venkateswara Cave

-The damaged idol of Lord Venkateswara is present in this cave.
+The damaged murti of Lord Venkateswara is present in this cave.
 Compared to Agastya cave it is easy to climb though the steps are steep.
-According to the story this idol was present in this cave before the Tirumala Venkateswara Temple was constructed.
-But as the idol is damaged near the foot, it could not be worshipped.
+According to the story this murti was present in this cave before the Tirumala Venkateswara Temple was constructed.
+But as the murti is damaged near the foot, it could not be worshipped.
 Sri Sri Potuluri Veera Brahmendra Swami tells us in his Kala Gynanam that this place can stand as an alternative to Tirupati.

 Veera Brahmam Cave

-This is the cave where saint Sree Potuluri Veera Brahmendra swamy wrote some of his Kala Gnaanam (prophecy).
+This is the cave where saint Sri Madvirat Potuluri Veera Brahmendra swamy wrote some of his Kala Gnaanam (prophecy).
 The height of the cave is less and one needs to bend half over to enter it.

 Popular beliefs

 Growing Nandi

-The devotees believe that the Nandi idol in front of the temple is continuously increasing its size.
-The locals say that the idol was initially much smaller than its present size.
-They say that certain experimentation was carried out on this idol and it was said that the type of rock out of which the idol is carved has a growing or enlarging nature associated with it.
+The devotees believe that the Nandi murti in front of the temple is continuously increasing its size.
+The locals say that the murti was initially much smaller than its present size.
+They say that certain experimentation was carried out on this murti and it was said that the type of rock out of which the murti is carved has a growing or enlarging nature associated with it.

 It is said that people used to do Pradakshinas (rounds) around it in the past.
 The temple staff has already removed one pillar as the size of the Nandi has increased.

-According to Potuluri Veera Brahmendra swamy, the Basavanna (stone nandi) of Yaganti will come alive and shout when Kali Yuga ends.
+According to Sri Madvirat Potuluri Veera Brahmendra swamy, the Basavanna (stone nandi) of Yaganti will come alive and shout when Kali Yuga ends.